asyncnavi/asyncnavi/README.md

 ```
 👋 Hey, I'm Navraj.
 ---
-Web developer working with JavaScript, modern web technologies, and Golang.
+Working with JavaScript,Golang and modern web technologies.
-Currently building at Haanaa.
+Currently building at Vision11.
 ---
 ```